Parton distributions confront LHC Run II data: a quantitative appraisal: Impact of the experimental covariance matrix regularisation

 \section{Impact of the experimental covariance matrix regularisation}

 As discussed in Sect.~\ref{subsec:compatibility}, the experimental covariance matrix of all the datasets with $Z_{\mathcal{L}}>4$ is regularised by means of the procedure laid out in~\cite{Kassabov:2022pps}.
 The values of $\chi^2_{\rm exp}$ and $\chi^2_{\rm exp+th}$ reported in Sect.~\ref{sec:results} are computed accordingly.
-In this appendix, we recompute the values of $\chi^2_{\rm exp}$ with the original, unregularised experimental covariance matrix.
-These values, called $\chi^2_{\rm exp,orig}$, are compared to the $\chi^2_{\rm exp}$ values of Sect.~\ref{sec:results} in Table~\ref{tab:chi2-unreg}.
+In this appendix, we recompute the values of $\chi^2_{\rm exp+th}$ with the original, unregularised experimental covariance matrix.
+These values, called $\chi^2_{\rm exp+th,orig}$, are compared to the $\chi^2_{\rm exp+th}$ values of Sect.~\ref{sec:results} in Table~\ref{tab:chi2-unreg}.
+We also substantiate what the largest changes in covariances and correlations are upon applying our regularisation procedure.
+To this purpose, we report in Table~\ref{tab:regularisation}, for each of the regularised data sets, the maximum relative difference of the variances $\Delta\sigma_r$ (in percent) and the maximum absolute difference of the correlation $|\Delta\rho|$ computed between the corresponding unregularised and regularised matrices.

-From Table~\ref{tab:chi2-unreg}, we see that the effect due to regularisation on the $\chi^2$ depends on the dataset.
-For some of these, the effect is large, {\it e.g.}~for the CMS Drell-Yan measurement or for the ATLAS and CMS single-inclusive jet and di-jet measurements.
+From Table~\ref{tab:chi2-unreg}, we see that the effect of regularisation on the $\chi^2$ depends on the dataset.
+For some of these, the effect is huge, {\it e.g.}~for the CMS Drell-Yan measurement or for the ATLAS and CMS single-inclusive jet and di-jet measurements.
+Specifically, it amounts to a reduction of the $\chi^2$ of more than $20\sigma$ for the first and of about $7\sigma$ for the latter.
 For others, the effect is small, {\it e.g.}~for the ATLAS and CMS top-quark pair measurements or for the H1 single-inclusive jet measurements.
 This is unsurprising, given that the first datasets have the largest value of $Z_{\mathcal{L}}$ among all the datasets selected in Table~\ref{tab:Z}.
-This means that the experimental covariance matrix is nearly singular, and the regularisation procedure effectively removes the directions associated to these singularities.
-That being said, the regularisation procedure does not alter the relative pattern of $\chi^2$ among different PDF sets and datasets.
-Therefore, the conclusions of Sect.~\ref{sec:results} continue to hold.
+One may think that the regularisation procedure is significantly modifying uncertainties and correlations.
+However, as we can see from Table~\ref{tab:regularisation}, changes are relatively mild: the largest relative change of uncertainties is of order 5\%, whereas the largest absolute change of correlation is of order 0.06.
+The first of this changes results in an effective increase of the diagonal elements of the covariance matrix.
+The increase is however moderate: typical LHC uncertainties are around a few percent, so the actual increase in uncertainty is of the order of a few permil.
+The second of this changes results in an effective decrease of correlations by about 6\%.
+We consider this decrease to also be moderate, and at the same time we appreciate that it may be experimentally very challenging to quantify correlations with a precision of 6\%.